Atlas975/Notes/Networking/Application_architecture.md

 ![[Pasted image 20230318153513.png|300|300]]

-- Offers centralised control making this architecture
+- Offers centralised control making, easy scaling ans specialised services, eg a [[Database_systems|database]] may be a challenge for clients to implement
-## P2P architecture
+## P2P Architecture
 -  A model of network communication where computers communicate directly with each other, without the need for a centralised server.
 - No server that's constantly on, end hosts are able to communicate directly
 - Each device can act as both a client and a server, and can request or provide resources to other devices in the network.

 ![[Pasted image 20230318154122.png|250|250]]

 ![[Pasted image 20230216145421.png|500|500]]